pipe01/PENIS/README.md

 PENIS is practical.
 Its rules make it inherently fast and simple to use in a project.
 PENIS is easy.
 Easy to write, easy to read, and easy to build a parser for.
 PENIS is nested.
 Through the magic of indents, almost any kind of data can be serialized.
 PENIS is isolated.
-A value pair does not have an inherent type of data assosiated with it; `123` could be an integer, a float, an a byte, or a signed byte, depending on how the parser is instructed to interpret it.
+A value pair does not have an inherent type of data assosiated with it; `123` could be an integer, a float, a byte, or a signed byte, depending on how the parser is instructed to interpret it.

 Example
 ---